 Other post birth issues

 Since the parental order takes some months to obtain, you need to think about legal rights and responsibilities in the interim period before things are fully resolved.
 There may be issues in dealing with medical professionals and sometimes social services.
 You may also have questions about your employment rights as new parents and whether you have the usual rights to adoption leave.
 Find out more about your legal rights in the 'limbo' period.

 Your lack of legal status also makes it important for you to provide for what should happen if you or your surrogate dies so that your surrogate, her family and your child are protected.
 Find out more about wills and life insurance.

 Surrogacy is where a woman carries a pregnancy for you without intending to be a parent herself.
 If you are planning to conceive a child with one of you carrying the other's biological child, then that is not surrogacy if you both want to become parents (we call it co-maternity; some clinics call it intra-partner donation/ IVF).

 In practice, surrogacy is unusual for lesbian couples.
 Since your surrogate will be your child's legal mother, you will need to make sure you can secure your position as legal parents when your child is born.
 You will only be able to apply for a parental order (to become the legal parents) if one of you has provided the eggs.
 If neither of you is your child's biological parent, then surrogacy will be much more complicated, and will need very careful legal planning.
 Find out more about legal parenthood and parental orders.

-If one of you is a biological parent, the law applies in the same way as it does for gay dads and heterosexual couples, and it is illegal for anyone to discriminate against you on the basis of your sexual orientation.
+If one of you is a biological parent, the law applies in the same way as it does for gay dads and different-sex couples, and it is illegal for anyone to discriminate against you on the basis of your sexual orientation.
 You may be looking for a surrogate in the UK, or have a friend or family member who has offered to act as your surrogate (find out more about surrogacy arrangements in the UK).
 Alternatively you may be considering an international surrogacy arrangement.